t0mpr1c3/DAKexport/STITCHES.md

 ## Hand knitting techniques

-There are hand knitting techniques like entrelac, "bobble stitches", and so on that don't have equivalents in machine knitting.
+There are techniques used in hand knitting like entrelac, "bobble stitches", and so on that don't have equivalents in machine knitting.
 These are a low priority, but please make a note of any that can be coded in DAK.